Abhilashgupta2706/Angular-Practice/README.md

-# React Practice
+# Angular Practice
-You can visit [React Website](https://all-angular-practice.web.app/) to see it in action 😉. <br /> This repository contains all my React JS practice codes. <br />
+You can visit [Angular Website](https://all-angular-practice.web.app/) to see it in action 😉. <br /> This repository contains all my Angular practice codes. <br />
 ###### Note- I didn't concentrate on responsiveness, but rather on my fundamentals of Angular.
 So please visit on a computer or laptop screen.

 ### Setup & Installtion